Behind the turnaround that netted Vinted €50 million

 “They sold me on the story,” said Plantenga on a call from Vilnius, Lithuania, where he moved to take the reins at the used clothing startup.

 “The business was completely burning down and I was hanging out with them,” said Plantenga.
-“In those five weeks I connected with both the co-founders and wrote a very aggressive plan of how to completely change things and really change the direction… I said fuck it.
+“In those five weeks I connected with both the co-founders and wrote a very aggressive plan of how to completely change things and really change the direction… I said ‘fuck it.’
 If you’re going to be betting everything and everyone on this… let’s stick around.”

 Plantenga proposed severe austerity measures for the used clothing exchange.
 The company shuttered its offices in San Francisco, London, Munich and Paris, and slashed headcount from 240 to 150 and automated the processes of content moderation.